 Thanks for reading.
 We wish you success in your business endeavors.

 Examples of a successful personal training business

-Chris Anderson from Overland Park, Kansas, USA started Live Fit over 10 years ago, a personal training business.
+Chris Anderson (from Overland Park, Kansas, USA) started Live Fit almost 11 years ago.

 Hey everyone!
 I am Chris and in March 2011 I started Live Fit.
 Live Fit is a personal training company that was created to change the standards in the personal training industry.
 Early on I focused on building a company that is not only based on results, as most fitness companies are, but that is also focused very heavily on relationships.
 Relationships create trust, trust creates buy-in, and buy-in leads to the accountability and dedication it takes to get results.

-Jose Alvarez from Remote started Virtual Personal Trainer over 7 years ago, a personal training business.
+Jose Alvarez (from ) started Virtual Personal Trainer about 8 years ago.